zeyad-essam-16/mern-docker-nginx-boilerplate/README.md

 ```

 ✅ Certbot and its Nginx plugin are already pre-installed in the image.
 No extra setup needed — just run the above commands when you're ready.

+---

+## 🛠️ Work in Progress

+This boilerplate is actively maintained and under development.
+Upcoming features include:

+- 🔑 Authentication & protected routes
+- 🔄 Automatic SSL certificate renewal
+- 🧰 Built-in CI/CD templates (GitHub Actions)
+- 📦 Optional Redis and background jobs

+---

+## 🤝 Contributing & Feedback

+Have suggestions or improvements?
+Feel free to open an issue or PR — feedback is welcome!